 From Kyiv to Uzhgorod, catch an overnight train.
 The schedule is available on the official website of Ukrzaliznytsa.
 The ticket will cost around 20 USD, and the trip will take 12 to 16 hours.

 From Lviv to Uzhgorod, an early morning bus leaves from the central bus station around 7 am.
 The ticket costs around 12 USD, and the trip takes 5 hours.
+Check the latest prices and bus schedules from Lviv to Uzhgorod here.
 Alternatively, you can take any of the intercity trains from the central railway station.

 From Odesa to Uzhgorod, the best variant may be to opt-in for the Bla Bla Car ride since the train rides take up to 20 hours.